astronomer/astro-docs/cloud/stable/03_deploy/02_deploy-cli.md

 ### Pre-Requisites

-In order to push up code to a deployment on Astronomer, you must have:
+In order to push up code to a Deployment on Astronomer, you must have:

 * [The Astronomer CLI](/docs/cloud/stable/develop/cli-quickstart/) Installed
 * An account on [Astronomer Cloud](https://app.gcp0001.us-east4.astronomer.io/)